vsphere-tmm/Supervisor-Services/caclusterissuer/README.md

 # CA Cluster Issuer Configuration

 **Note:** CA cluster issuer only to be utilized in single-tenant environments.
-For multi-tenant environments, namespace scoped issuers could be leveraged.
+For multi-tenant environments, namespace scoped issuers should be leveraged.

 This guide assumes that you have already generated your root certificate and key.